Skip to main content

 Biography

-Dr Scott's research focuses on the micro-level processes, social structures, and managerial aspects of knowledge-based communications for innovation emergence.
+Dr Scott's research focuses on innovation networks, behaviours, and processes.
 She is particularly interested in the exploration of formal and informal relational governance mechanisms, business model designs, and the enabling/constraining factors of coupled process open innovation network performance.
 Her research projects have been focused on the transfer of highly specialised technical knowledge and communication with the new product development process context.
 She regularly disseminates the findings of her work and expertise to benefit a broad range of stakeholders; including several multi-national organizations, SMEs, and local and national policy-makers.

 In addition to her modules, she supervises research projects within the UG, MBA, MSc, DBA, and PhD level programmes.
 She is particularly interested in supervising students who are keen to explore Innovation Performance, Agile Manufacturing, R&D Processes, and/or Strategic Partnerships/Open Innovation Networks.
 Additionally, she is interested in supervising projects with a context set in FinTech, Blockchain, Artificial Intelligence, Engineering/STEM Management, etc. She is very drawn to the use of social network methodologies, but is skilled in a using a broad range of qualitative and quantitative methods, approaches, and analysis.